 Another vigorous species, the Black Willow will grow over a 100ft tall; it makes an imposing tree with deeply furrowed bark.
 It is the largest-growing native willow in the USA and grows wild in the Eastern half of the country.
 It one of the most common trees in Vermont on river banks and other damp areas; I’ve even found it growing in a foot of water in Lake Champlain.
 We have a tiny plant on my property beside a beaver pond--obviously there were more before supper!
 It has now been caged!
 It has bright green, twiggy young growth that is great if dried and used as plant supports for perennials (if you don’t dry them they’ll start to grow!).
 Black Willow is represented in the West by the botanically similar Salix gooddingii that I have recently obtained cuttings of (sadly these died to the ground in the winter of '18/'19, but sprouted at the base.
 Hardy to Zone 3.
 Dried rod color: tan to khaki

 USES: Black Willow is useful for large living structures and coarse basketry; it has been used for furniture, cabinets, doors, boxes, barrels and toys; as a shade tree and to reduce water pollution as the roots intercept nutrients before they run off into streams and ponds from farmer’s fields.
 Great for stream-bank restoration projects as 2-4ft lengths 2-4in wide can be hammered into banks and root quickly to hold against erosion.
 Can be used in shelter belts to reduce wind or as a screen to hide undesirable objects/neighbors.
 It is used for firewood as it burns easily when dry and is great for getting a fire going.

-The foliage of the Black willow is typical willow shaped with saw-like (serrated) edges to the leaves
+The foliage of the Black willow has saw-like (serrated) edges to the leaves and stipules in Spring.

 and leafy green stipules at the base of the leaves. (left: early October, right: early August)